Location of Adventure

 A safari vehicle frequently offers a bumpy ride.
 Wildlife drives often involve long hours of sitting and sometimes bouncing around.
 While we don't consider this strenuous, it can be uncomfortable and pose a particular type of physical demand on the body.
 All travelers must be able to climb into and out of the raised 4x4 safari trucks we use, as well as board the small motorized skiffs used for excursions from our privately chartered riverboat.
 Guests must also be able to walk to and from our boat and camp accommodations, which sometimes involves walking over uneven ground, up stairs or on boardwalks.
 Days spent on safari can be long, as mornings typically start before daybreak and evening meals are served after sundown.

 Safari accommodations and vehicles are not climate controlled and, depending on the seasonality, temperatures can range from quite cold to extremely hot, so it is critical that travelers come prepared.
 Additionally, while any short walks are considered optional, you will get the most out of your safari experience if you can walk a mile or two over uneven ground without assistance.
-We recommend that all travelers have an adventurous spirit, as they will often enjoy the closest animal encounters.
+We recommend that all travelers have an adventurous spirit, as you will often enjoy the closest animal encounters.

 Important Information About This Trip